tiago-s-vieira-alb/mapfish-print-v2/Readme.md

 # Writing Tests

 There are two types of tests.
-All classes that end in _Interactive_ will be ran only during the testInteractive task.
+All classes that end in _InteractiveTest_ will be ran only during the testInteractive task.
 All other junit tests will be ran during the normal test task.